vanja-san/Comfort-Edition/README.md

 - [ ] Change Tooltip menu
 - [ ] Something to invent with a URL page
 - [ ] Add Options
+- [ ] Completely align all elements in the interface
 - [ ] Need more ideas!